newnetdev/NetworkToCode-Class/labs/Python_Lab_09_Scripts_Generating_Configurations.md

 ```

+Remember, feel free to add print statements such as `print json.dumps(interfaces, indent=4)` or `print interfaces` after you create objects like this in your code.
+It'll help troubleshooting and understanding what is actually happening.

 ##### Step 5

 Using a for loop, iterate over all of the items in the dictionary that  contains configuration data of the interfaces.
 Print each item as you loop over the dictionary.